.Post updated in 2018.

-The ultimate beverage package is currently being offered as one part of NCL’s current free at sea promotion.
+The ultimate beverage package is often offered as part of promotions, you can also add it to any cruise.
 I recently had the package when I took a Caribbean cruise on board the Norwegian Getaway.
 I really enjoyed having cocktails by the pool and prosecco with lunch.
-There’s normally upwards of 10 bars on an NCL cruise ship meaning that you can have drinks all day everyday and still not need to try the same thing twice.
+You can have drinks all day every day and still not need to try the same thing twice.
 Despite being the highest package available it isn’t ‘unlimited’.

 In addition to beer/wine/cider/cocktails/spirits the UBP includes all fountain sodas and juices from the bars.